 Starting with Windows 10 20H1, Eye Control (the feature that helps users with disability to control their device with their eyes) introduces several new features:

 You can now perform drag-and-drop with Eye Control.
 When the feature is enabled from the settings screen, the precise mouse control tool now allows mouse drag operations, as well as the ability to combine clicks and drags with Shift and Ctrl modifier keys.

 Selecting the pause button now hides the launchpad.
 When dismissed, the launchpad reappears when you briefly close your eyes or look away from the screen.
 Also, it allows eye gaze enabled applications to be used without triggering Eye Control features.

-Using the dwell method now allows perform a switch method.
+Using the dwell method now allows to perform a switch method.
 In this method, dwell is used to select the target, but clicking a button is done with switch.
 Currently switches on joysticks, or devices emulating joysticks, are supported.